… or hot-fixes surprise!

-Riiiight, so that was quite an easy task :D
+Riiiight, so that was quite an easy task 😀

-What I did is a simple trick to test for failed chip.
+What I did is a simple trick to test for a failed chip.

-I only had to connect PSU and look for a hot chip (hot compared to rest of chips) with my own finger.
-"Fingering" term gets another meaning here LOL :D
+I only had to connect PSU and look for a hot chip (hot compared to the rest of the chips) with my own finger.
+“Fingering” term gets another meaning here LOL 😀

-That solved a problem and I was greeted with nice and sharp looking boot screen.
+That solved a problem and I was greeted with a nice and sharp-looking boot screen.

-Next thing on a list was to fix a worn out keyboard membrane connectors.
+The next thing on the list was to fix worn-out keyboard membrane connectors.

-When I disconnected it from mainboard during disassembly it looked like this.
+When I disconnected it from the mainboard during disassembly it looked like this.

-At first, I've tried to very gently treat it with 1500 grade sanding paper and it resulted in an epic FAIL ...
+At first, I tried to very gently treat it with 1500-grade sanding paper and it resulted in an epic FAIL …

-Next idea was to use silver based glue that was supposed to properly repair broken traces.
-Despite a fact that applying it is a pain in a butt (and I was trying really hard to work it out with an injection needle) it didn't even connect to original traces properly after curing - that was failure number 2
+Next idea was to use silver-based glue that was supposed to properly repair broken traces.
+Despite the fact that applying it is a pain in the butt (and I was trying really hard to work it out with an injection needle) it didn’t even connect to original traces properly after curing – that was failure number 2

-Solution came up instantly after second 'plaaap' and I've implemented it a few minutes later :D
+The solution came up instantly after the second ‘plaaap’ and I implemented it a few minutes later 😀

 I’ve simply trimmed down the connector membrane and ended up with this.

-OK, another part sorted.
-Now I had to refurbish slightly worn out edge connector.
+OK, another part is sorted.
+Now I had to refurbish a slightly worn-out edge connector.
 It had to be done because quite often expansions connected to it simply do not work.
-That is because too thin silver plated copper layer.
+That is because of the too-thin silver-plated copper layer.

 Solving it is really simple.

-All you need is a soldering wick and a proper sanding tool.
+All you need is a solder wick and a proper sanding tool.

-First, I had to clean old oxidated layer.
-Personally, I use rubber based rotary tool like the one below.
-Rubber based tools to not go too deep and nicely remove oxidated metal layers.
+First, I had to clean an old oxidated layer.
+Personally, I use a rubber-based rotary tool like the one below.
+Rubber-based tools do not go too deep and nicely remove oxidated metal layers.

 …and use a soldering wick to finish it up.

-The last thing on a list was front panel cosmetics.
+The last thing on the list was front panel cosmetics.

 I’ve simply used a black marker pen to cover spots with missing paint.

-That's it !
+That’s it!
 That was the last piece.
-You can see a final result below !
+You can see the final result below!